defndaines/kiroku/ohioana-book-award.md

 - [x] 2022: Brian Alexander _The Hospital: Life, Death, and Dollars in a Small American Town_
 - [ ] 2023: Kelcey Ervick _The Keeper: Soccer, Me, and the Law That Changed Women’s Lives_
 - [ ] 2024: Laura Meckler _Dream Town: Shaker Heights and the Quest for Racial Equity_
+- [ ] 2025: Keith O’Brien _Charlie Hustle: The Rise and Fall of Pete Rose, and the Last Glory Days of Baseball_
 <!-- About Ohio -->

 ## Reader’s Choice Award (1)